chavarera/PythonScript/Basic/indentation.md

                #main code
 ```

-### How can we write code block in one line
+### How can we write code block  :bookmark_tabs: in one line
 - Indentation can be ignored in line continuation.
 - But it's a good idea to always indent.
-It makes the code more readable.
+It makes the code more readable :bookmark_tabs:.

 Example:
 ```python
  if(conditions) :#main code
 ```

-### If you give wrong indentation which error will occured*
+### If you give wrong :hotsprings: indentation which error will occured

 Consider following code block
 ```python